Libensemble/libe-community-examples/README.md

    A persistent generator function that interfaces with the [DEAP](https://github.com/DEAP/deap), evolutionary algorithms as generator functions.
 This example demonstrates the NSGA-II multi-objective optimization strategy.
-The generator evaluates the "fitness" of current population members and requests their evaluation from the libEnsemble's manager.
+The generator evaluates the "fitness" of current population members and requests their evaluation from libEnsemble's manager.
 The manager returns corresponding "fitness values" for each objective.

-   Originally included in libEnsemble v0.7.0.
-The most recent version was distributed with libEnsemble v0.8.0.
+   Last included in libEnsemble v0.8.0.
 See [here](https://github.com/Libensemble/libensemble/blob/v0.8.0/libensemble/tests/regression_tests/test_deap_nsga2.py).